Money and Marriage

 Mastering your money is hard work.
-It involves creating a budget, making tough decisions about what you can and can’t afford, and perhaps making deep cuts to your lifestyle in order to pay off debt.
+It involves creating a budget, making tough decisions about what you can and can’t afford, and perhaps making deep cuts to your lifestyle to pay off debt.
 You also need to be saving money for emergencies and big purchases, and do some investing to grow your wealth and provide for your future.

 So, how do we get on the same financial page as married couples?
 Here are some keys:

-- Turn “mine” into “ours.”
-Once we’re married, everything that we have is common property.
-But our hearts don’t always make the transition easily — it can be easy to still think of things as “my stuff,” “my income,” or “his debt.”
+Once you’re married, everything you have is common property.
+But it can be easy to still think of things as “my stuff,” “my income,” or “his debt.”
 But this is a toxic attitude.
 Clinging to ideas of independence inhibits us from building real unity in our marriages.

 Do you want to have kids?
 Start a business?
 Travel?
 Give a lot?
 Retire early?
-All of those things have big financial implications, and will make a big difference in the way you handle your money as a couple.
-So talk to each other and decide what your goals are, and then begin to build a financial game plan.
+All of those things have financial implications and will make a big difference in the way you handle your money as a couple.
+So talk to each other and decide what your goals are, then begin to build a financial strategy.

-How much money will you spend on rent, and how much are you going to save for a house?
+How much money will you spend on rent and how much are you going to save for a house?
 What luxury items are you going to eliminate to get out of debt faster?
-When are you going to make big purchases, and what will those things look like?
-Both spouses need to agree on financial strategies before buying things and putting a budget plan in place — if you don’t have agreement at the beginning, you’re going to wind up with bitterness or resentment at the end.
+When are you going to make big purchases and what will those things look like?
+Both spouses need to agree on financial strategies before buying things and putting a budget plan in place.
+If you don’t have agreement at the beginning, you’re going to wind up with bitterness or resentment at the end.

-- Don’t hide anything.
 Secrets can be one of the biggest threats to a marriage.
-It can be tempting to hide things from each other, but secrets build division and mistrust.
+It’s tempting to hide things from each other, but secrets build division and mistrust.
 You need to be as open and honest about financial matters as you would be about sexual issues, family drama or other serious things.